neuropathology-lab/neurodetection/README.md

 You are free to use, modify, and distribute this software, provided that the original copyright and license terms are retained.

 ## Citation
-Please cite the following article when using this package in a scientific publication: ADD LINK
+Please cite the following article when using this package in a scientific publication: TBD